 Yes.
 Regardless of fault, it is important to call your insurance company and report any accident that involved injuries or property damage.

 A common myth is that you do not need to contact your insurance company if you were not at fault.
 This is false, because there are several coverages on your insurance policy that you may want to use.
-In order to use any of these, you are required to notify your insurance company.
+So if you’re wondering what to do after a car accident that is not your fault, let me remind you that in order to use any of these coverages, you must notify your insurance company.

 Collision Insurance Coverage

 The first type of insurance coverage you may want to use is called collision coverage.
 If the at-fault driver’s insurance company is slow to accept responsibility for the accident, then you may want to get your car repaired or replaced under the collision coverage of your own insurance policy.
 Then, it is up to your insurance company to seek reimbursement from the at-fault party’s insurance.

 To use this coverage, you must promptly notify your insurance company of the accident.
 Otherwise, you might have to pay for repairs out of your own pocket, and then negotiate your property damage settlement with the at-fault driver’s liability carrier, which could take months.